“[Jennifer’s classes] gave me the confidence to become a developmental editor.” – Crystal Holdefer

 This eight-lesson class covers the basics of performing developmental editing on nonfiction writing (shorter-length and book-length).

 Immediate feedback is provided through answer keys for each assignment.
 More details here.
 Cost is just $59!

-Individual Mentoring for Editors and Writers
+Individual Mentoring for Editors

 I’ll respond with some potential ways we can address your needs along with time and cost estimates.
 Mentoring can be done by phone or email.

 I can offer personal feedback on all aspects of developmental editing, including as manuscript assessment, building your business, effective client communication, and more.
 I also review manuscript edits and revision letters and give feedback.

 “I had several a-ha moments while reading Jennifer’s thorough, clear-eyed editing critique.
 I came away with concrete, actionable advice that I have already started using with my current project.
 Jennifer’s critique will make me a better – and more confident – developmental editor.” – Kristen Tate